mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 ```

 ### Development Installation
-If you'll be modifying the source code, you'll need to follow these steps to get started.
+If you plan to update the source code, you'll need to follow these steps to get started.

 1. First clone the repo.